wrp/wrp.github.io/_posts/2020-02-20-interactive-cli.markdown

 $
 {% endhighlight %}

-What does '--porcelain' and '--untracked-files' have to do with this error?
+What does `--porcelain` and `--untracked-files` have to do with this error?
 Absolutely nothing, so why am I being told about them?
-Clearly some error occurred, but it would be much easier if the error message stating that --cruft is an unrecognized option were still visible.
-Knowing that there's probaly some useful information at the top of the output, the user might reasonably run:
+Clearly some error occurred, but it would be much easier if the error message stating that `--cruft` is an unrecognized option were still visible.
+Suspecting that there's probaly some useful information at the top of the output, the user might reasonably run:

 {% highlight sh %}